Top 10 Questionable Things All Moms Do (But Won't Admit)

-This is a list of things all moms are guilty of whether they admit it or not.
+This is a list of things all moms are guilty of, whether they admit it or not.
 So laugh it off and plunge forward!

-Forget to pick up the kid
+Forget to pick up their kids

 I remember one time my older sister was at school, and everyone else was leaving, being picked up by their parents.
 She was in middle school, about 13 years old, and all the other kids had cell phones except for her.
 Sadly, Mom forgot to pick her up for two hours.
 My sister thought Mom was just taking forever, but then some skateboarders saw her sitting there all alone and let her use their cell phone to call Mom.
 When she called, she asked where Mom was, and it turned out she was at home, in bed, watching TV!
 Mom had literally thought my sister was at a friend's house the whole time.
 She had to get out of bed and drive all the way to pick her up.
 My sister was so unhappy.